Skip to content

 Loss & Training

-\[\mathcal{L} = \mathcal{L}_{RGB} + \mathcal{L}_{SSIM} + 0.5\mathcal{L}_{perc} + \mathcal{L}_{sil} + 0.5\mathcal{L}_{geo}\]
+\[\mathcal{L} = \mathcal{L}_{RGB} + \mathcal{L}_{SSIM} + 0.5\,\mathcal{L}_{perc} + \mathcal{L}_{sil} + 0.5\,\mathcal{L}_{geo}\]

-Training data: Ava-256 (256 subjects / 40 cameras) + NeRSemble (425 subjects / 16 cameras).
-Each sample consists of 4 images of the same subject with different expressions/viewpoints as input, and 8 same-expression images as supervision.
-Trained on 4× H800 GPUs for 400k steps (~4 days).
+Where \(\mathcal{L}_{geo}\) is the depth supervision provided by VGGT point clouds.
+Training data includes Ava-256 (256 identities / 40 cameras) and NeRSemble (425 identities / 16 cameras).
+Each sample uses 4 images of the same person with different expressions/views as input, and 8 images with the same expression as supervision.
+Training was performed for 400k steps on 4×H800 GPUs, taking approximately 4 days.

 Key Experimental Results